CamelCaseCam/GIL/README.md

 # GIL
-A collection of tools designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable**
+A collection of tools designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable. ** if you

 Features:
 * Converts a sequence of amino acids to a DNA sequence optimized for the target organism